n0rmancodes/CleanCow/README.md

 - Stack Overflow
 ### System Requirements
 - Windows XP or above
-- >1 MB of storage
+- more than 1 MB of storage
 # Plans
 In no particular order:
 - [x] Clean more stuff